jseluis/artificial_intelligence_for_trading/Trading_with_Momentum/README.md

 ### Learn to implement a trading strategy and test to see if it has the potential to be profitable based on the data provided (stocks and time range).
 There is a description of how to generate a trading signal based on a momentum indicator, therefore you can compute the signal for the time range given and apply it to the dataset to produce projected returns.
 Finally, you will perform a statistical test on the mean of the returns to conclude if there is alpha in the signal.
 For the dataset, we'll be using the end of day from Quotemedia.

+# Notes from the Project:

-# Market Data
+## From the Market Data

 - The function resample_prices computes the monthly prices.

 - The resample prices method has been correctly implemented :+1:

 - The function compute_log_returns computes the log returns from the prices.

-## :white_check_mark:
+:white_check_mark:

-## The function shift_returns computes the shifted returns.
+- The function shift_returns computes the shifted returns.

-## shift_returns is perfectly implemented!
+- shift_returns is perfectly implemented!

 # Portfolio

-The function get_top_n selects the top_n number of the top performing stocks.
+- The function get_top_n selects the top_n number of the top performing stocks.

-get_top_n correctly selecots the top_n number of the top performing stocks.
+- get_top_n will correctly select the top_n number of the top performing stocks.

 ### You can implement get_top_n efficiently using iterrows in the foll manner: